AriFordsham/GHCWiki/status/ghc-7.8.md

 - Nicolas Frisby is adding a few Core-to-Core optimisations.
 They usually slightly improve performance, but can sometimes make a big difference, both good and bad.
 They are off by default.

-  - `-fdicts-strict` will make all dictionary arguments strict if they are certainly not part of a knot.
+  - (will merge by 6 Sept)`-fdicts-strict` will make all dictionary arguments strict if they are certainly not part of a knot.
-  - `-ffun-to-thunk` reverts a new behavior that prevents GHC from creating sharing (merged, cf [af12cf66d1a416a135cb98b86717aba2cd247e1a](/trac/ghc/changeset/af12cf66d1a416a135cb98b86717aba2cd247e1a/ghc))
+  - (merged, cf [af12cf66d1a416a135cb98b86717aba2cd247e1a](/trac/ghc/changeset/af12cf66d1a416a135cb98b86717aba2cd247e1a/ghc) and section in [LateDmd](late-dmd)) `-ffun-to-thunk` reverts a new behavior that prevents GHC from creating sharing
-  - `-flate-dmd-anal` will run demand analysis near the end of the pipeline. cf [\#7782](https://gitlab.haskell.org//ghc/ghc/issues/7782) (merged, cf [LateDmd](late-dmd)).
-TODO document new flag, determine if -O2 should imply it.
+  - (merged, cf [LateDmd](late-dmd)) `-flate-dmd-anal` will run demand analysis near the end of the pipeline. cf [\#7782](https://gitlab.haskell.org//ghc/ghc/issues/7782).

+    - TODO document new flag, communally determine if -O2 should imply it

 - Pedro and Richard were working on tidying up the poly-kinded Typable, and propositional equality (`gcast` and friends) story.
 See [\#8132](https://gitlab.haskell.org//ghc/ghc/issues/8132).